dbmi-pitt/xmeso/README.md

 - `XMESO_CONCEPT_DIMENSION` - all the found concepts
 - `XMESO_VISIT_DIMENSION` - all visit information, basically one visit per report

-If you don't have any patient records in the `XMESO_PATIENT_DIMENSION` table by the time you run this program, it will create fake patient records (But using the actual patient number found in the linkage file).
+Note: if you don't have any patient records in the `XMESO_PATIENT_DIMENSION` table by the time you run this program, it will create fake patient records (but using the actual patient number found in the linkage file).
+If you load the patient records before running the Jar for the first time, make sure all the patient numbers are matched with the ones in the linkage file as well as the patient number found in the report file name.

 Then you can do further analysis by referencing the added records with the existing patients.